 Monica Hernandez and Jose Juarez - Monica's Taqueria

-Monica's Taqueria is located at 506 A Mulberry Ave.
+Monica's Taqueria is located at 506A Mulberry Avenue.
 The new restaurant is inspired by dreams, ambitions, and hard work.
 The owners are Monica Hernandez and Jose Juarez, a husband and wife duo behind the scenes.

-“We jumped on the opportunity and we thank God that everything is going well.” said Jose.
+“We jumped on the opportunity and we thank God that everything is going well,” said Jose.

 They eventually met in person in California.

 “We only met in person two times and the third time we got married...
 I fell in love with the voice from the phone,” says Jose.

-“Over night we became owners of a restaurant...
+“Overnight we became owners of a restaurant...
 We thought about COVID or having enough money but ultimately we saw this as a blessing and opportunity,” they said.

-Jose said that this was a door that opened for them, and they took the opportunity.
+Jose said this was a door that opened for them, and they took the opportunity.
 In Jose’s mind, opportunities only happen so often, and he knew they had to take the chance.
 Jose and Monica are grateful to the new customers they see everyday.
 This gives them motivation to keep going.
 It's better than anything they could have imagined.

-Monica and Jose see the best part of their restaurant are the customers, especially that they like the food and say nice things about the business.
+Monica and Jose see the best part of their restaurant as the customers, especially that they like the food and say nice things about the business.
 They have had overwhelming support from their children and religious leaders pushing them to keep moving forward.

 “We ask ourselves how we can do what needs to be done and better our service,” Jose said.
 “In reality, it’s a service to the community when we give good service to the people.
 We need to give the best we have to offer.”

-As for the name “Monica's Taqueria” it was Jose’s decision.
+As for the name “Monica's Taqueria” - it was Jose’s decision.

 “I chose it for her, because I love her name and the person who bears it,” said Jose.
 “We thought about our children and grandchildren but I said no, yours because you are one of a kind, my queen.”

-“It doesn't matter the situation we find ourselves in, there will always be opportunities in life and you have to take advantage and not let them pass.
+Monica and Jose continue to be thankful to everyone, recalling someone who told them "the sky is the limit."
+They hope to provide new jobs in the community, depending on the help they will need to tend to the customers.
+The message they have for Muscatine residents is this: “It doesn't matter the situation we find ourselves in, there will always be opportunities in life and you have to take advantage and not let them pass.
 If you have faith in God and what you do, it’s very likely you'll be successful.”